 Recovery and evaluation

-Researchers must evaluate every infectious disease response after the emergency has passed.
+Researchers evaluate infectious disease responses after the emergency has passed.
 This is an essential part of the recovery process and creates valuable evidence to improve future Australian and global emergency responses.

 Publications